 Michael Longaker

 Michael T. Longaker, M.D., M.B.A.
-Deane P. and Louise Mitchell Professor, Department of Surgery, Division of Plastic & Reconstructive Surgery, Stanford University School of Medicine; Professor (by courtesy), Department of Materials Science and Engineering, Stanford University School of Engineering; Co-Director, Institute for Stem Cell Biology and Regenerative Medicine
+Deane P. and Louise Mitchell Professor, Department of Surgery, Division of Plastic & Reconstructive Surgery, Stanford University School of Medicine; Professor (by courtesy), Department of Materials Science and Engineering, Stanford University School of Engineering

 Research Description: Dr. Longaker’s diabetes research program over the past 20 years has made important contributions in cranial suture biology, bone tissue engineering, and wound healing.
 This includes recent work on the effects of diabetes on stem cells in bone.
 Along with his clinical and research experience, he has directed large research programs at Stanford University for the past 15 years.
 He is the Director of the Campus-wide Program in Regenerative Medicine with over 150 faculty, and the Co-Director of the Institute for Stem Cell Biology and Regenerative Medicine (SCBRM) which supports the SDRC P&F award program.
 In summary, Dr. Longaker has demonstrated a record of successful and productive research projects in the areas of skeletal stem cells, adipose-derived stromal cells, craniofacial biology, bone tissue engineering, and wound repair.
 He is an active participant in the Stanford Diabetes Research Center.